Royal Holloway Students' Union

 The Royal Holloway Students' Union is a students' union for Royal Holloway, University of London, affiliated to the National Union of Students.
 In the words of The Independent, it "has a reputation as one of the best unions in the London area", and is responsible for much of the University's on-campus entertainment provision.
-It helps provides support to all of the University's ratified Sport Clubs and special-interest societies, as well as providing independent support and advisory services to its members.
+It helps provides support to all of the University's ratified Sport Clubs and special-interest societies, as well as providing independent support to advisory services to its members.

 Governance

 The Union is run by members from the student body, headed by a team of elected student officers, including four full-time salaried Sabbatical Officers, each elected for one year and eligible to run for a second term of office.
 The elected Officers' are held accountable by the legislative power of Councils and General Meetings.
 The Sabbatical Officers are assisted by a number of Executive Officers, all of whom operate in a voluntary capacity.

-In 2013, Jamie Green and Ian Stewart became the first sabbatical officers to successfully run for and win re-election.

-In 2014, Sidonie Bertrand-Shelton became the first woman to be re-elected as a sabbatical officer.

-The 2016–17 Sabbatical Team was the first in more than a decade to be all-female.

-From the 2017 elections, the Sabbatical Team was expanded to five elected student officers.

-The 2020 Sabbatical Team became the next all-female leaders of the SU, led by Kate Roberts.

 Employees

-In order to supervise the administration and commercial activities of the Union, 30 permanent members of staff are employed.
+In order to perform the administration and commercial activities of the Union, 30 permanent staff members are employed and more than 250 part-time student staff.

-The Union employs more than 250 student staff across its bars and retail outlet, and participates in the Royal Holloway Passport Award Scheme, which accredits hours logged through paid and non-paid activities.